 For students joining the DTP programme we offer two pathways, students are not required to make a choice until after they have been offered a place on the programme and discussed the options with Theme leads.
 This recognises that outstanding students will come from a range of backgrounds and have a range of interests and training needs, and so the right decision is made for each student.

 Our Projects page details research projects currently available for application.
-All projects are available as 1+3 (MRes+ PhD) or as a straight 3.5 year PhD.
+All projects are available as 1+3 (MRes+ PhD) or as a 4-year PhD.

 STUDENTSHIP AWARD & ELIGIBILITY